 British Council - helping to share British expertise and talent

-Esmee Fairbairn Trust - funds projects in four major strands arts, education and learning, environment and social change
+Esmee Fairbairn Foundation - funds projects in four major strands arts, education and learning, environment and social change

 Joseph Rowntree Foundation - provides research funding for housing, social care and social policy through specific calls